-Considered unmarried.
 You are considered unmarried on the last day of the tax year if you meet all of the following tests.

 - 1) You file a separate return. - You paid more than half the cost of keeping up your home for the tax year. - Your spouse did not live in your home during the last 6 months of the tax year.
-Your spouse is considered to live with you if he or she is temporarily absent due to special circumstances.
-See Temporary absences, later. - 4) Your home was, for more than half the year, the main home of your child, stepchild, adopted child, or foster child for whom you can claim an exemption.
-(See Home of qualifying person, later.)
-However, you can still meet this test if you cannot claim an exemption for your child only because: - You state in writing to the noncustodial parent that he or she may claim an exemption for the child, or - The noncustodial parent provides b) at least \$600 support for the dependent and claims an exemption for the dependent under a pre-1985 divorce or separation agreement.

-The rules to claim an exemption for a dependent are explained later under Exemptions for Dependents.
+Your spouse is considered to live in your home even if he or she is temporarily absent due to special circumstances.
+See Temporary absences, later.

+- 4) Your home was the main home of your child, stepchild or adopted child for more than half the year or was the main home of your foster child for the entire year.
+(See Home of qualifying person, later, for rules applying to a child's birth, death, or temporary absence during the year.) - 5) You must be able to claim an exemption for the child.
+However, you can still meet this test if you cannot claim the exemption only because of one of the three situations described under Noncustodial parent on page 14.
+The general rules to claim an exemption for a dependent are explained later under Exemptions for Dependents.

+CAUTION